handsontable/handsontable/docs/content/guides/columns/column-moving.md

 The [moveColumns](@/api/manualColumnMove.md#movecolumns) method has a `finalIndex` parameter, which points to where the elements will be placed after the _moving_ action - `finalIndex` being the index of the first moved element.

 ![moveColumns method](/docs/{{$page.currentVersion}}/img/move_action.svg)

+The `moveColumns` function cannot perform some actions, e.g., more than one element can't be moved to the last position.
+In this scenario, the move will be cancelled.
+The Plugin's [isMovePossible](@/api/manualColumnMove.md#ismovepossible) API method and the `movePossible` parameters `beforeColumnMove` and `afterColumnMove` hooks help in determine such situations.